 - Check the user guide in app.

-You should be using more compatible PEM format, not the newer OpenSSH format.
+You should be using more compatible key format, not the newer OpenSSH format.

 Specifically Mac OSX Mojave’s ssh-keygen will generate newer style OpenSSH key pairs by default.
-However, these keys may not be backwards compatible.
+Check ”Generating SSH Key for GIT”.

 Open your terminal on Mac/pc.

 Use one of the following commands.
 This will generate proper id_rsa and id_rsa.pub keys.

 ssh-keygen -m PEM -t rsa -b 4096 -C ”email@example.com”

 How can I open the terminal ?